How much does an Accountant charge?

 Generally, VAT returns are filed every two months and they outline the VAT you have charged to clients and the VAT you have paid for.

 For more information on VAT, this helpful guide about VAT registration tells you what you need to know.

 Number of employees for processing payroll

 If you hire employees or you’re a Director taking a salary, you need to operate a payroll system and report all payroll filings to Revenue on or before the employee/Director is paid.
-There are companies that specialise in operating payroll or you can do it yourself or you can outsource to your accountant, if they offer this service.
+There are companies that specialise in operating payroll or you can do it yourself or you can outsource to payroll to your accountant.

 Number of Directors for filing Directors Returns (Limited Companies only)

 Directors need to file Directors Tax Returns in October each year.
 It is a statement which outlines the amount of personal income a Director has had.
 This can include salary or dividends from their company.

 Even if a Director has not had any income, they are still required to file nil (zero) Directors Return to Revenue.